 Ingredients for Olive Oil Crock Pot Soap

-includes affiliated links
+includes affiliate links

 - Beeswax (cosmetic grade) – 1.5 oz.
 Beeswax Organic Pastilles is a good option.